• Products

 • Formation of capital: An essential component of the capital market is capital formation.
 It provides funds on time to meet the financial needs of various economic sectors.

-• Control security prices: Capital markets promote the stability and systematic pricing of securities.
-It assures that the securities are traded fairly and transparently.
+• Controls security prices: Capital markets promote the stability and systematic pricing of securities.
+It ensures that the securities are traded fairly and transparently.
 The borrower is charged a standard interest rate or a minimum interest rate.
-Due to this, security prices in the economy stabilise.
+As a result, securities prices in the economy stabilise.

 • Offers opportunities to investors: The capital markets provide a variety of financial instruments to meet the demands of each investor.
 Although there are some risks, investors can obtain a better rate of return by investing in the capital market.